MaxDunaevsky/MandarinVocabularyProject/README.md

 # MandarinVocabularyProject
-... project for memorizing mandarin vocabulary ...
+... project for memorizing Mandarin vocabulary ...

 Highly recommend using MandaringVocabularyProject with up-to-date version of Opera (http://www.opera.com)